CTI’s internal quality assurance

 o an annual conference;

-Communication and information on all activities, internally with members, experts and staff; externally with stakeholders, including the relevant ministries which publish a yearly joint decree listing all accreditation decisions
+Communication and information on all activities, internally with members, experts and staff; externally with stakeholders, including the relevant ministries which publish a yearly joint decree listing all engineering accreditation decisions

-o signing agreements with foreign organisations;
+o signing agreements with foreign organisations (Quality Assurance Agencies and organisations of Chartered Engineers;

 o participating in European projects;